 Learning you are co-infected with hepatitis D can be scary and overwhelming.
 Knowing the basics can help you know where to start in managing your disease.

 Understand Your Diagnosis

 Hepatitis D is a liver infection caused by the hepatitis delta virus (HDV).
-Only those already infected with hepatitis B can acquire HDV because it is dependent on the hepatitis B virus to reproduce.
-Co-infection (infection with HDV and hepatitis B at the same time) or super-infection (infection with HDV after a person has already acquired hepatitis B) causes a much more serious liver disease than a hepatitis B infection alone.
+Only those already infected with hepatitis B can acquire hepatitis D because it is dependent on the hepatitis B virus to reproduce.
+Co-infection (infection with hepatitis B and hepatitis D at the same time) or super-infection (infection with hepatitis D after a person has already acquired hepatitis B) causes a much more serious liver disease than a hepatitis B infection alone.

 The hepatitis D virus is transmitted by infected blood and body fluids through direct exposure to blood, intravenous drug use, and unprotected sex.
 It is very important to find a knowledgeable doctor who can provide the best medical care and treatment to ensure that you live a long, healthy life.

 Prevent the Spread to Others

 Hepatitis D can be transmitted to others through infected blood and bodily fluids.
 Make sure that your loved ones receive the hepatitis B vaccine to protect them from being infected with hepatitis D. Also be aware of simple ways to protect your loved ones and sexual partners from hepatitis D.

 If you have been diagnosed with hepatitis D, it is important to find a doctor that has experience in treating liver disease.
 Most doctors who treat hepatitis B patients also know how to care for those infected with hepatitis D. Visit our Physician Directory to find a liver specialist near you.

 Please feel free to email the Hepatitis B Foundation at firstname.lastname@example.org for more information.
 Contact the Hepatitis B Information and Support List, an online patient support group for those living with hepatitis B and D.